Select-Property/node_technical_interview/README.md

-# Vita Group - Inventory Page Coding Challenge
+# Vita Group - Node JS Coding Challenge

 Thanks for taking the time to do our node engineering test.
 The challenge has two parts: